ionnich/SuperMind/0-Zettel/The Current State of International Peace and Justice.md

 Our findings present an overwhelmingly negative outlook regarding the state of international peace and justice.

-20% of respondents believe in some positive notion while a staggering 80%
+20% of respondents believe that significant strides have been made.
+40% believe that conflicts and human rights abuses continue to be perpetuated.